 Instead of trade customers having to go through standard payment processes each time they make an order, Sell on Account allows them to place multiple orders on their account with a click of a button.
 The balance from these orders can then be paid off in full at another time.

 Each account can have multiple purchasers who log in via their unique email address.
 All purchases by these purchasers will appear on the sales ledger account and the system can be configured to show who the purchaser was in the ‘taken by’ type fields.

 Product Price List and Discount Structures

 Trade customers registered with a site will have the ability to see their individual negotiated price plans as they shop.
-Product price plans and discount details are updated from Sage and will update details of products on the site provided the user is logged in.
+Product price plans and discount details are updated from Sage or Pegasus and will update details of products on the site provided the user is logged in.

 Where you are using quantity discount breaks then these break points are shown together with the discounted prices.
 The product pages can also be configure to show ‘standard’ or non discounted prices together with a recommended retail price (RRP) if this is different again to assist your customers in their purchase decisions.

 If your site is also set up for B2C, those customers businesses without a sales ledger account or actual consumers then the price will be the standard price and RRP can also be displayed.